Skip to content

 In 2011, NYC saw nearly 700,000 incidents of stop-and-frisk.
 When “a radical scaling back of stop-and-frisk,” occurred, “Critics predicted a disastrous return to, depending on one’s age and experience, the 1970s or the 1990s,” writes Joe Sexton for ProPublica.
 But “the disaster never happened.
 Instead, what many scholars and police officials thought nearly unthinkable — further reductions in crime after two decades of plummeting numbers—did.”

-Furthermore, incarceration—a natural consequence of increased aggressive policing—does very little to actually reduce crime."There is a very weak relationship between higher incarceration rates and lower crime rates," writes the Vera Project.
-"Since 2000, however, the increased use of incarceration accounted for nearly zero percent of the overall reduction in crime."
+Furthermore, incarceration—a natural consequence of increased aggressive policing—does very little to reduce crime.”There is a very weak relationship between higher incarceration rates and lower crime rates,” writes the Vera Project.
+“Since 2000, however, the increased use of incarceration accounted for nearly zero percent of the overall reduction in crime.”

 So if incarceration and policing don’t reduce crime, what does?

-"Research has shown that the aging population, increased wages, increased employment, increased graduation rates, increased consumer confidence, increased law enforcement personnel, and changes in policing strategies were associated with lower crime rates and, collectively, explain more of the overall reduction in crime rates than does incarceration," the Vera Project report continues.
-"Although it may seem counterintuitive, research has shown that incarceration may actually increase crime."
+“Research has shown that the aging population, increased wages, increased employment, increased graduation rates, increased consumer confidence, increased law enforcement personnel, and changes in policing strategies were associated with lower crime rates and, collectively, explain more of the overall reduction in crime rates than does incarceration,” the Vera Project report continues.
+“Although it may seem counterintuitive, research has shown that incarceration may increase crime.”

 Still, the police and America’s prisons receive tremendous high levels of funding—the NYPD received 6 billion dollars in funding this past year—and meanwhile police keep killing and imprisoning Black and brown communities.